RobertRostohar/SDS-Framework/demo/README.md

 ### HW Target (B-U585I-IOT02A)

 Execute the following steps:
- - run `python ../utilities/SDS-Socket/SDS-Socket.py` to start the socket server on the host PC
+ - run [SDSIO-Server](../utilities/SDSIO-Server/README.md) to start the SDS I/O server on the host PC
  - connect the board's ST-Link USB to the PC (provides also power)
  - open terminal on the PC and connect to the board's serial port (Baud rate: 115200)
  - reset the target (press RST button on the board)
- - wait until connected to WiFi (status printed to the terminal)
+ - wait until connected to WiFi when recording data via socket (status printed to the terminal)
  - press USER (vioBUTTON0) button to start/stop reading and recording sensor data
    >Note: The recordings start with index 0 and increment for each subsequent start/stop.